lintonye/lintonye/_posts/2016-12-20-navigation-experimental-custom-transition-1.md

 - *Shared element transition 3/3: the animation (coming soon)*

 ---
+*Note: This post was written before the release of react-navigation.
+However, since react-navigation uses core classes in NavigationExperimental, the ideas discussed here are still relevant and useful.
+I'll update the post from time to time to keep it up-to-date.*

 [NavigationExperimental](https://facebook.github.io/react-native/docs/navigation.html#navigationexperimental) provides great support for custom transition animations.
 Do you want to create transitions like the following?
 This series of posts is for you!